The RF 200-800mm lens is expected to arrive in December. In the meantime, here are the expectations for this lens.

 While the Canon RF 200-800mm F6.3-9 IS USM Lens already provides an outstanding focal length range, it is compatible with the Canon RF 1.4x Extender and Canon RF 2x Extender.
 The lens retains its native minimum focus distance and weather sealing with the extenders mounted, and image stabilization continues to aid steadiness.

-The addition of a 1.4x extender creates an extremely attractive full-frame 280-1120mm OSS lens.
+The addition of a 1.4x extender creates a highly attractive full-frame 280-1120mm IS lens.
 Extend the focal length without increasing the aperture opening, and the effective aperture is reduced by 1-stop with the 1.4x mounted, making this a not-as-attractive f/9-13 lens.
-While the focal length versatility provided by the extender is outstanding, magnifying the image by 1.4x and adding lens elements to the optical path modestly impacts image quality.
+While the focal length versatility provided by the extender is outstanding, magnifying the image by 1.4x and adding lens elements to the optical path negatively and noticeably impacts image quality.

 Adding the 2x extender to the optical formula significantly degrades image quality.
-The RF 2x usually adds a small amount of barrel distortion to the image and magnifies (blurs?) the lateral CA.
+Here is that comparison.
+The RF 2x increases lateral CA and adds a barrel distortion that corrects most of the native pincushion distortion.

 Aside from a pair of 400mm DO lenses, I've never used a white Canon lens that didn't have a red ring indicating L-series membership prior to this one.
 This high-quality lens has many of the L-series requirements covered, so let's ask the question.